Dark House (2014 film): Plot

 The film tells the story of Nick Di Santo (Kleintack), who is tormented by his ability to touch someone and see exactly how they will die.
 On his 23rd birthday, Nick is summoned by his mother Lillian (Down) to the asylum where she has been institutionalized since his childhood.
 Hoping that her request to see him is a sign of improvement, Nick is stunned by her revelation that the father he thought was long dead is really alive, and that he may know the origin of Nick's terrible gift.
-Nick sets out to find his father Seth with his best friend Ryan (Anthony Rey Perez) and pregnant girlfriend Eve (Alex McKenna).
+Nick sets out to find his father with the help of his best friend Ryan (Anthony Rey Perez) and pregnant girlfriend Eve (Alex McKenna).
 Every road they take on the journey leads them back to the same abandoned mansion—a house that only existed in Nick's childhood imagination, or so he thought.
+While running away from the haunted house, undead and very dirty freaks try to kill them with axes and large blades.
 Finally succumbing to the will of the house, Nick becomes embroiled in a battle with a dark figure (Bell).
+In the end, Lillian appears to Nick, telling him to go to the cellar and find his answers.
+The film ends without telling us if Nick ever makes it to the cellar or not.
+It is left to the viewer to decide.